kpalang/mirth-plugin-guide/Readme.md

 I'm not going to cover building layouts in this guide.</br>
 This is what you need.
 Now is the time to
 1. build our plugin again using `mvn clean package` command
-1. install the zip archive at `distribution/target`
+2. install the zip archive at the root of your project
-1. restart Mirth
+3. restart Mirth

 #### Pay attention here!

-If you start you Launcher like you usually do, though the shortcut the installation created, you're not going to be able to log in to Mirth.
+If you start your Launcher like you usually do, through the shortcut the installation created, you're not going to be able to log in to Mirth.
 This is because our plugin is signed using a self-signed certificate and this is something Mirth Administrator Launcher explicitly distrusts in a production environment.</br>
 To get around this limitation, we're going to have to start our launcher with a `-k` flag.

 > **Only use this for developing self-signed plugins.
 Get a real code signing certificate before deploying to production!**